wp-plugins/new-facebook-comments/readme.txt

 === New Facebook Comments ===
 Contributors: itayyab0o1
-Tags: comments, facebook, facebook comments, commenting, widgets, posts, post, pages, page, wordpress, Requires at least: 3.1
+Tags: comments, facebook, facebook comments, commenting, widgets, posts, post, pages, page, wordpress, Facebook Graph API 2.3, Requires at least: 3.1
 Tested up to: 4.2.1
-Stable tag: 1.0
+Stable tag: 1.1

-Facebook comments makes it simple to add the Facebook comments system to your WordPress site.
+Facebook comments makes it simple to add the Facebook comments system to your WordPress site using new Facebook Graph API 2.3.

 == Description ==